mikaspar/CarND_Term2_Unscented_Kalman_Filter/README.md

 This project includes source files included in folder src:

-* main.cpp -  establishes the connection with simulator, reads out input data and writes the vehicle position estimateted by UKF
+* main.cpp -  establishes the connection with simulator, reads out input data and writes the vehicle position estimated by UKF

 * ukf.cpp - initializes and desribes the system states and covariances.
 Defines and calls the prediction and update steps.